kaelynn-rose/Earthquake_Detection/README.md

 Confusion matrix, bar chart, and ROC curve for the test set:
 <img src="./plots/cnn_classification_results2.png" width="900"/>

+This CNN model performed extremely well at predicting signal class, with only 76 false positives and 122 false negatives out of a test set of the ~20,000 test signals evaluated.

 The model loss and model accuracy of the training and validation set during model training:
 <img src="./plots/cnn_classification_training.png" width="700"/>